06

 Course Description

-This course is offered at Standard Level and Higher Level and is designed for competent mathematics students who enjoy describing the real world and solving practical problems using mathematics, those who are interested in harnessing the power of technology alongside exploring mathematical models and statistics and enjoy the more practical side of mathematics.
-It is best suited to students interested in social sciences, natural sciences, medicine, statistics, business, psychology and design.
+This course is only offered at Standard Level and is designed for competent mathematics students who enjoy describing the real world and solving practical problems using mathematics, those who are interested in harnessing the power of technology alongside exploring mathematical models and statistics and enjoy the more practical side of mathematics.
+It is best suited to students interested in social sciences, natural sciences, statistics, business, psychology and design.

 Standard Level